 - non-blanching rash and cyanosis of the skin, lips or tongue

 - reduced blood pressure

 - increased heart rate

 Sepsis care: professional guidelines

 These clinical tools provide a blueprint for excellent sepsis care:

 - Sepsis: recognition, diagnosis and early management (NICE)

-- Toolkit for dental practitioners: spotting and managing sepsis (Sepsis Trust)
+- Toolkit for dental practitioners: spotting and managing sepsis (The UK Sepsis Trust)

 We will ask staff what systems and processes are in place to manage, follow up and refer patients for specialist care.

 - treating patients who: